racker/eom/README.rst

 RBAC
 ====

-RBAC (Role Based Access Control) defines rules on the type of resources a particular user has access to.
+EOM RBAC provides Role-based Access Control which defines rules on the types of resources a particular user has access to, and filters users accordingly.
-EOM has a rbac middleware, which allows for the above type of filtering.

 -------------
 Configuration